 - Static keyword can be applied to Variables & Methods.

-- Static Variables are those variables that are not associated with any instance but is associated with the class, which means all instances will access the same single copy of the variable.
+- Static Variables are those variables that are not associated with any instance but are associated with the class, which means all instances will access the same single copy of the variable.

 - Local variables can not be declared as static.

 - Static keyword can also be applied to Methods.
-They will work for all the instances and they will not be dependent on instances creation.
+They will work for all the instances and they will not be dependent on instance creation.

 - A final modifier can be applied to methods and variables.

 - Final is the only modifier that will be available to the local variable.

 - Once declared as the final, the value of the variable can not be changed.

 - A final variable doesn’t get default value as opposed to instance variable coz value can’t be changed once assigned.